Akhilpkl/CODE-A-POOKALAM-2026/README.md

 ## ✨ Features

-- Colorful concentric floral patterns
-- Radial and mathematical symmetry
+- Bright and colorful flower patterns
+- Traditional Onam-inspired design
-- Detailed flower and petal arrangements
+- Different layers of flowers and petals
-- Lotus-inspired central design
+- A detailed lotus design in the center
+- Green leaves and small floral decorations
+- Diya designs around the Pookalam
-- Decorative green leaf patterns
+- Symmetrical patterns for a balanced look
-- Traditional diya elements
-- Multiple layers of geometric floral motifs
-- High-resolution output
+- High-quality output generated using Python
-- Fully programmatic Pookalam generation

 ## 🚀 How to Run